mrmhmirzaei/face/README.md

 ```

 # How to use ?
-1- Create folder and name it 'images'
+1- Create folder and name it 'images'\n
 2- Create folder with your name
 3- Put your images on your folder
 ```